-Ensure safety and integrity of food products available to residents in Utah.
+Ensure the safety and integrity of food products available to Utah consumers.

-To achieve its goal, the Department of Agriculture and Food needed fully trained and competent inspectors, which was a problem since the department was experiencing high turnover.
-This turnover made it difficult to keep up with growing demand for inspections and increased complexity.
-Well-trained inspectors are needed for consistent follow up and enforcement to reduce food product risk for consumers.
+Over the last several years, the Department of Agriculture and Food’s (UDAF) high turnover of inspection employees presented a significant challenge to achieving its goal.
+The turnover made it difficult to keep up with the growing demand for inspections and the increase in inspection complexity.
+Well-trained inspectors are a necessity to ensure consistent follow up and enforcement and to reduce food product risk for consumers.

-It quickly identified that job descriptions for inspection staff were so generic that anyone could have performed the job required.
-Because of this, the job was undervalued by DHRM Classification and salaries were kept extremely low.
-The dept. walked through the job descriptions with inspection staff, Program Managers and DHRM to identify the specific training and technical requirements and special circumstances that had not been identified previously.
-In doing so these positions were reclassified into wage areas that provided opportunity for employment and wage growth.
+By applying the tools and concepts of the SUCCESS Framework, UDAF quickly identified that job descriptions for inspection staff were so generic that anyone could have performed the job required.
+Because of this, the job was undervalued by the DHRM classification system and salaries were kept extremely low.
+UDAF reviewed existing job descriptions with inspection staff, program managers and DHRM to better match the descriptions with the specific training, technical requirements and special certifications required for the job.
+This led to reclassification of positions into wage areas that provided opportunities for advancement and compensation increases.